Types-of-Financial-Ratios

 Liquidity & Solvency Ratios

-Liquidity ratio show the ability of company paying debts and balance in between the company cash reserved and the payments.
-There are two types of liquidity ratio: current ratio and quick test ratio.
+Liquidity ratios show the ability of a company to pay its debts and maintain a balance between the company’s cash reserves and payments.
+There are two types of liquidity ratios: current ratio and quick test ratio.

-1 – Current Ratio: The ratio between current assets & liabilities is known as current ratio.
-It reflects that how many current assets do the company owns for every dollar in current liabilities.
+The ratio between current assets & liabilities is known as the current ratio.
+It reflects how many current assets the company owns for every dollar in current liabilities.

 Current Ratio = Current Assets / Current Liabilities